-Supply is determined by precipitation and snowpack in the mountains, not what falls over the Front Range cities.
-Water when there is a loss of ‘springiness’ because if you wait too much longer discoloration and yellowing will occur as well as moss and weeds flourishing when the water balance is restored.
+Water supply is determined by precipitation and snowpack in the mountains, not what falls over the Front Range cities.
+Water when there is a loss of ‘springiness.’
+If you wait too much longer discoloration and yellowing will occur and moss and weeds can flourish when the water balance is restored.

 Water once a week under normal conditions, 2 times during hot/dry conditions, and every 10 days when cool weather permits.
-There are many moisture devices to test the lawn’s watering needs, and always water deeply.
+There are many moisture devices to test the lawn’s watering needs.
+Always water deeply.

-It is important to let your lawn dry out slightly to let air in to stimulate deep root development.
+It is important to let your lawn dry out slightly, letting air in to stimulate deep root development.
 If a lawn is watered too often it will lead to the spreading of weeds and a shallow root system.

 There are many sprinkling devices with varying heads: portable, stationary, and underground.